 What electronic services are available?

-You will practice using our fully integrated Epic-based outpatient and inpatient electronic medical record called “Healthconnect” which includes all notes from encounters in the office, hospital, ED, other chronic care facilities, and includes the entire laboratory and radiologic images as well as the pharmacy records.
-Computers are located throughout the floors and in each patient’s room as well as in the resident lounge, and you will be provided a secure smartphone (i-phone) with fingertip access to the Healthconnect EMR including UptoDate access.
+You will practice using our fully integrated Epic-based outpatient and inpatient electronic medical record called “Healthconnect” which includes all notes from encounters in the office, hospital, ED, other chronic care facilities, including notes and data from outside hospitals.
+Our EMR includes the entire laboratory and radiologic images as well as the pharmacy records.
+Computers are located throughout the floors and in each patient’s room as well as in the resident lounge, and you will be provided a secure smartphone (i-phone) with fingertip access to the Healthconnect EMR including free UptoDate access.
 With these resources, you can open images of all radiologic studies, ECGs, PFTs, and even digital photos of patients with just a click of the mouse—great for patient care and teaching.
 Your patients can email you through secure messaging, allowing a great way to stay in touch with your clinic patients, and you will practice state-of-the-art office medicine including video visits and telemedicine.
 You will also receive e-MKSAP for R2s and R3s.
-All residents benefit from case-based electronic curriculum in continuity clinic (Yale Curriculum) and wards (Professor EBM).
+All residents benefit from a case-based electronic curriculum in the continuity clinic (Yale Curriculum) and wards (Professor EBM).

 How do I apply to Oakland Kaiser?
 How can I contact the Program Director or Chief Residents?

 What impact has COVID had on your residents’ experiences?